wp-plugins/wp-admin-microblog/readme.txt

 Tags: microblog, microblogging, admin, communication Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.5.1
+Stable tag: 0.5.2

 WP Admin Microblog adds a seperate microblog in your WordPress backend.

 == Description ==

 WP Admin Microblog adds a seperate microblog in your WordPress backend.
-The plugin has an integrated url replacing, supports tagging and it's possible to send a message as e-mail to other users.
+The plugin has an integrated url replacing, supports some bbcodes, tagging and it's possible to send a message as e-mail to other users.
 So it's great for supporting communication within your blog team or it's a nice scratchpad. ;-)

 = Supported Languages =
 * English